The Easiest Best Fudge Ever

 Combine sugar, salt, butter, cream and marshmallows in a heavy medium saucepan.
 Set over medium heat, cook, stirring until butter and marshmallows are almost melted.
 That will take about 5-6 minutes.
 Bring to a boil, stirring occasionally for 5 minutes, lowering heat as needed so it doesn’t splatter.

-Take off burner.
-Add chips and flavoring to pan.
-Start stirring and keep that going until all the chips are melted and it looks all nicely mixed.
+Take the burner off.
+Add the chips and flavoring to the pan.
+Start stirring and keep stirring until all the chips are melted and nicely mixed.

 Pour into a lined pan.
-Let sit for 3 hours (or 1 in the fridge) before you take out of the pan.
+Let sit for 3 hours (or 1 hour in the fridge) before removing it from the pan.
 Cut into portions and wrap up to keep fresh.
 Store chilled until trail time.

 Notes: